Select Page

 How Appealing Weekly Roundup

 Ed.
 Note: A weekly roundup of just a few items from Howard Bashman’s How Appealing blog, the Web’s first blog devoted to appellate litigation.
 Check out these stories and more at How Appealing.
-“Justice Allison Riggs sworn in after six-month election battle with GOP...
+“Woman accused of being a witch in Brazil can seek asylum in U.S., court...

 read more